petarturukalo/rpibld/README.md

 specifying partition 2 as the root filesystem is `8250.nr_uarts=1 console=ttyS0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 fsck.repair=yes rootwait`.
 See [2] for a complete list and explanation of the kernel command-line parameters.
-2. The `reg` property of the `memory` node is empty and must be filled.
+2. The `reg` property of the `/memory` node is empty and must be filled.
 I use `reg = <0x00 0x00 0x3b400000 0x00 0x40000000 0x40000000>;`, which I got by looking at the device tree of a running Linux with decompilation command `dtc -I fs /sys/firmware/devicetree/base`.
 Note my Raspberry Pi is a 2 GB version: I have not tested this on a Pi with a different size of RAM,